daugherty-lab/Caenorhabditis-HSE-Helitrons/README.md

 However, extension of this work into i5k insect genomes suggests this phenomenon may exist in mosquitoes (Figure not shown - See Table 1 in i5k folder).
 Follow-up work has been done by bryantcao (see repo: mosquito-transcriptomics)

 3. In non-Caenorhabditis species, do we see large HSE peaks (indicative of movement by uncalled helitrons or other mobile elements)?
+Similar response as with 2.
+More conclusive data will come from mosquito genome analyses by bryantcao.

 ## Dependencies
 ### 1. RepeatMasker (via conda)